Harry Potter and the Deathly Hallows – Part 1: Plot

-At Malfoy Manor, Severus Snape meets with Lord Voldemort and his Death Eaters.
-He reports that the Order of the Phoenix will move Harry Potter, no longer under his mother's protective spell, to a safe location.
-Voldemort confiscates Lucius Malfoy's wand; his own is powerless against Harry because it and Harry's wand are "twins" by sharing the same phoenix feather core.
-During the move, Harry and the Order are attacked by Voldemort and the Death Eaters, killing Hedwig and Mad-Eye Moody in the process.

-During preparations for Bill Weasley and Fleur Delacour's wedding, the new Minister for Magic Rufus Scrimgeour arrives.
-He informs Harry, Ron, and Hermione that Albus Dumbledore left each a bequest: Ron a Deluminator, Hermione a copy of The Tales of Beedle the Bard, and Harry the Golden Snitch he caught in his first Quidditch match.
+Severus Snape meets with Lord Voldemort and his Death Eaters at Malfoy Manor, reporting that the Order of the Phoenix will move Harry Potter, no longer under his mother's protective spell, to a safe location.
+Voldemort and the Death Eaters travel to Surrey to apprehend Harry, killing Hedwig and Mad-Eye Moody in the process.
+Harry escapes to the home of his friend, Ron Weasley, where they and Hermione Granger are visited by the new Minister for Magic Rufus Scrimgeour.
+He leaves them all a bequest from Albus Dumbledore: Ron a Deluminator, Hermione a copy of The Tales of Beedle the Bard, and Harry the Golden Snitch he caught in his first Quidditch match.
 Dumbledore also bequeathed the Sword of Gryffindor to Harry, but it has gone missing.

-News arrives during the wedding that the Ministry has fallen and Scrimgeour is dead.
-Death Eaters attack, and Harry, Ron, and Hermione escape to Number 12, Grimmauld Place.
-While there, Ron realises that Sirius' brother, Regulus Black, is the R.A.B. who stole Salazar Slytherin's locket from Voldemort.
-Local thief Mundungus Fletcher later sold it to Dolores Umbridge.
-Harry, Ron, and Hermione infiltrate the Ministry and recover the locket, but Death Eaters chase them in a chaotic exit.
-Hermione disapparates them to a forest.
-Ron is injured.
-The trio starts their journey to discover and destroy all of Voldemort's Horcruxes, beginning with the locket.
+During the wedding of Bill Weasley and Fleur Delacour, the guests are informed that the Ministry has fallen and Scrimgeour is dead.
+When they are attacked by Death Eaters, Harry, Ron, and Hermione escape to Number 12, Grimmauld Place, where Ron works out that Sirius Black's brother, Regulus, stole Salazar Slytherin's locket from Voldemort.
+Learning that thief Mundungus Fletcher later sold it to Dolores Umbridge, the three infiltrate the Ministry and recover the locket.
+Discovered by Death Eaters, Hermione hastily disapparates them to a forest, where they start their journey to discover and destroy all of Voldemort's Horcruxes, beginning with the locket.